Leone Nakarawa

 Lieutenant Leone Nakarawa (born 2 April 1988) is a Fijian rugby union footballer and Olympic gold medalist.
 He plays as a lock for Castres and represents the Fijian national team in international rugby.
 He previously played for Glasgow Warriors and is Warrior No. 224.
 He won the Pro12 with the Glasgow Warriors in 2014–15 and re-signed with the club in 2020.
-Inbetween that period, he played for Racing 92.
+In between that period, he played for Racing 92.
 In 2018 he was awarded the EPCR Player of the Year accolade.

 Nakarawa is generally considered to be one of the best lock forwards in the world.
 He is most famous for his offloading skills, athleticism and general play in open field.

 Rugby Union career

 Amateur career

 While with the Warriors he occasionally turned out for the amateur club Glasgow Hawks.